 Exercise – Being the most active time of the year, vigorous movement is encouraged.
 It feels natural to want to do more, however, make sure to balance out that intense exercise with more restorative routines such as yoga and Tai Chi.
 This ensures that one doesn’t over-train and injury the body.
 Also, consider training in the morning or early evening to avoid the midday heat.
 Water with electrolytes with help keep you hydrated and replenish necessary minerals lost during perspiration.

-There are many herbs that have a cooling effect on the body.
+There are many herbs used as natural medicine that have a cooling effect on the body.
 Mints, lavender, chrysanthemum, lemon balm, and yarrow are helpful.
 They can be incorporated into meals such as salads and soups.
-Try cool mint tea with chrysanthemum or slices of cucumber in your water for delicious ways to beat the heat.
+Try cool mint tea with chrysanthemum or slices of cucumber in your water for delicious ways to beat the heat by implementing natural medicine.

 Remember that as the expansive season, Summer encourages you to get active on your projects.
 It is the season of doing and so it feels right to be fully engaged in our lives.
 Chinese medicine can support your health and lifestyle, improving quality of life.